-IMPORTANT - The colours represented in the electronic file of this part of ISO 3864 can be neither viewed on screen nor printed as true representations.
-Although the copies of this part of ISO 3864 printed by ISO have been produced to correspond (with an acceptable tolerance as judged by the naked eye) to the colour requirements, it is not intended that these printed copies be used for colour matching.
-Instead, consult ISO 3864-4 which provides colorimetric and photometric properties together with, as a guideline, references from colour order systems.
+IMPORTANT - The colours represented in the electronic file of this International Standard can be neither viewed on screen nor printed as true representations.
+Although the copies of this International Standard printed by ISO have been produced to correspond (with an acceptable tolerance as judged by the naked eye) to the requirements of ISO 3864-4, it is not intended that these printed copies be used for colour matching.
+Instead consult ISO 3864-4 which provides colorimetric and photometric properties together with, as a guideline, references from colour order systems.